 Roswell-based Dr. Arlene Dijamco marries her medical degree with powerful alternative healing.
 A graduate of Harvard University, Emory University and mentee of Dr. Andrew Weil, she even recently helped Parkland High School survivors release trauma.

+Can you explain integrative medicine?
 With integrative medicine, I’m not committed to any one modality of healing; my loyalty is to the patient.
 I can choose the best of all worlds of medicine, including nutritional, herbal, energetic, osteopathic.

+What’s your take on the mind-body connection?
 The mind is an amazing tool; it can run the body down or lift it up.
 If you consider that, you might start using your thoughts in ways that are more helpful.

+One thing you’d change about traditional medicine if you could?
 I’d add a transformational component to help people see and feel deep meaning in their everyday lives.

+Thoughts on supplements?
 They can be superhelpful for nourishing and supporting the body, but, alone, they are not enough for deep, long-lasting healing of a chronic illness.

+What’s something we can all do to increase our health?
 Breathe.
 [The breath] connects and integrates the body, emotions, mind and spirit.
 Health is in the flow of breath.

 Shot on location at Vickery Creek Falls Roswell Mill